AGDunn/uxer/README.md

 # uxer
 R package of functions related to UX research.

-Will mainly be helper functions for things like the various usability questionnaire scales.
+Helper functions related to user experience research.
+Will contain functions related to various common questionnaire scales, as well as creating graphs that are used fairly often.